Columbus Controlled Substances Attorney

 Possession of a small amount of a schedule IV drug in your car, for example, may be considered a minor misdemeanor of the 1st degree, and will carry a minimal fine and jail term.
 In such cases, if you have access to a good lawyer, it is possible to reduce the sentence to probation, or even rehabilitation at a state run clinic, by putting up a strong defense in court.

-If you have been arrested for possession of controlled substances, contact an experienced criminal defense attorney at Burke, Meis & Associates.
+If you have been arrested for possession of controlled substances, contact an experienced criminal defense attorney at Attorney Adam Burke.
 It is important to hire an experienced criminal defense attorney you help you with possible defenses to your case and to discuss the facts of your case.
 Contact Attorney Adam Burke today for your free consultation at (614) 280-9122.